IVVN

 IVVN African Schools Outreach Programme

-The IVVN African Schools Outreach Programme is a collaborative initiative which trains and supports women scientists working in Africa to deliver schools outreach workshops and inspire the next generation of African scientists.
+A collaborative initiative that trains and supports women scientists in Africa to deliver schools outreach workshops.

 News